MicrobiomeStressProject/Frontiers_Microbiology_2018/main.md

 Note: using “Author_Year” and “Author” generically to explain our nomenclature used for each study.
 Anywhere these terms appear, the code is run once for each study.

 **Rename Files so they can be de-interleaved (i.e separate the forward and reverse reads into 2 distinct files).
+In the Terminal:**<br>
-In the Terminal:** sed '/^@/ s/\./_/' Author_Year_sra_data.fastq > Author2.fastq sed '/^+/ s/\./_/' Author2.fastq > Author_raw_renamed.fastq
+sed '/^@/ s/\./_/' Author_Year_sra_data.fastq > Author2.fastq
+sed '/^+/ s/\./_/' Author2.fastq > Author_raw_renamed.fastq

 **Extract Forward and Reverse reads, common in SRA datasets that they are deposited together in the same file (not necessary for unpublished).
+In Qiime 1:**<br>
-In Qiime 1:** extract_reads_from_interleaved_file.py -i Author_raw_renamed.fastq -o Author_ForRev --forward_read_identifier .1 --reverse_read_identifier .2
+extract_reads_from_interleaved_file.py -i Author_raw_renamed.fastq -o Author_ForRev --forward_read_identifier .1 --reverse_read_identifier .2

-**Join Paired Ends from what was just de-interleaved, here in Qiime1 (possible to join PE in Qiime 2 using “qiime vsearch join-pairs” function):** join_paired_ends.py -f Author_ForRev/forward_reads.fastq -r Author_ForRev/reverse_reads.fastq -o Author_PE
+**Join Paired Ends from what was just de-interleaved, here in Qiime1 (possible to join PE in Qiime 2 using “qiime vsearch join-pairs” function):**<br>
+join_paired_ends.py -f Author_ForRev/forward_reads.fastq -r Author_ForRev/reverse_reads.fastq -o Author_PE

 ---

-## Trimming the 515F Forward primers to just retain a specific region of the V4 hyervariable region of the 16S rRNA gene, in terminal:
+**Trimming the 515F Forward primers to just retain a specific region of the V4 hyervariable region of the 16S rRNA gene, in terminal:**<br>

 (install cutadapt with: pip install --user --upgrade cutadapt) ~/.local/bin/cutadapt -g GTGYCAGCMGCCGCGGTAA Author_PE.fastq > Author_trimmed.fastq